acm-uiuc/til/_til/vim/blank-lines-above-and-below.md

+---
-# Blank Lines Above And Below
+title: Blank Lines Above And Below
+category: vim
+---

 Generally when I want to add a line above or below the line that the cursor is on, I use `O` and `o`, respectively.
 This has a couple potential